 If you have artefacts or information relating to the wartime work undertaken in the Western Approaches, please get in touch with the museum, which is on the lookout for material for future exhibits.

+Thank you for visiting Go Eat Do and reading this post about the Western Approaches Museum in Liverpool.
 I learnt about the Western Approaches Museum while on a Liverpool City Sights open-topped bus tour.
 If you’re planning a trip to Liverpool, you may also enjoy participating in a Beatles’ themed tour of the city.

 Illustrating photographs are by Why Eye Photography.